 - In the left-side navigation pane, choose .

 - On the page that appears, click the Autonomy Center tab.

-- In the upper-right corner of the tab, click Settings.
+- In the upper-right corner of the tab, click Automomous function swtich.

-- In the Settings dialog box, turn on Enable Autonomy Service.Note After you turn on Enable Autonomy Service, the system automatically performs diagnostics tests, and provides suggestions for you to optimize Structured Query Language (SQL) statements.
+- In the displayed dialog box, turn on Enable Autonomy Service.Note After you turn on Enable Autonomy Service, the system automatically performs diagnostics tests, and provides suggestions for you to optimize SQL statements.